jbrayton/Golden-Hill-HTTP-Library/README.md

 This library provides functionality to make working with HTTP APIs easier.
 Specifically, it provides:

-* Consolidated error message generation for HTTP requests (connection errors, HTTP status codes, JSON deserialization and interpretation errors).
+* Consolidated detection and message generation for HTTP errors (connection issues, HTTP status codes, JSON deserialization, interpretation of JSON data).
-* The ability to disable redirects, to only allow redirects to HTTPS URLs, or to only allow redirects to HTTPS URLs when redirected from an HTTPS URL.
+* The ability to disable redirects, to only allow redirects to HTTPS URLs, or block redirects to non-HTTPS URLs from HTTPS URLs.
 * TLS/SSL Pinning.
 * Convenience methods on URLRequest and HTTPURLResponse.

 To use with Carthage, add this to your Cartfile:

-    github "jbrayton/Golden-Hill-HTTP-Library" "1.0"
+    github "jbrayton/Golden-Hill-HTTP-Library" "1.0.1"

 ## URLSession Extension